-After reading a recent article on Chocolate Hair Vanilla Care about Trimming Your Child’s Natural Hair, I knew that it was time for me to let go of Z’s dead and uneven ends.
-I do not remember the last time she had a trim but her ends have been really dry and straggly for a few weeks now.
-I just did not have the heart to continue leaving her ends in that sort of condition.
-I had some slight reservations about clipping her ends only because she is terrified that she will look like mommy after her trim (I am sporting a really short cut that she believes is only for boys).
-Once I quickly got past my hesitations and reassured her that she will have PLENTY of hair left after I am done, we were set to go.
+Recently, I read an article on Chocolate Hair Vanilla Care on how to trim a child’s natural hair.
+Looking at Z’s uneven and dry ends, I knew that it was time for me finally pull out the scissors.
+We have been dealing with the conditions of her ends for far too long.
+I had some reservations about clipping her ends because she was terrified that she will look like me after my trim (I am sporting a really short cut that she believes is only for boys).
+Nevertheless I got past my hesitations and reassured her that she will have PLENTY of hair left after I am done.
+She trusted me, and we were set to go.

 Z’s hair was already detangled and stretched from banding so my work was pretty much cut out for me.
-I started from the bottom, sectioned a row out, spritzed her hair with water, applied a moisturizer to the section of hair, and began twisting.
-As I twisted each section of hair, I accessed it to see how much I needed to clip off the ends of each twists.
+Starting from the bottom, I sectioned out a row, applied water and moisturizer to her hair, and began twisting.
+As I twisted each section of hair, I assessed to see how much to clip off the ends of each twist.
 I cut at a 45 degree angle to eliminate the look of a blunt cut (not good for twists).
 The entire process took 2 hours to complete.
 Once completed, Z ran out her chair into the bathroom.
 I heard a giggle, and she yelled, “I like it!!!”
 Whew!
 A sigh of relief.

-Her hair grows very fast in the back middle and crown of her hair, and her weaker areas are around the nape of her neck and her edges.
-I am still learning how to properly handle each individual section especially since her texture overall is very fine, tightly curly, and soft (complete opposite of my course and wiry texture).
+Her hair grows very fast in the back middle and crown of her hair.
+Her slower growth areas are around the nape of her neck and her edges.
+I am still learning how to handle her hair individual since her texture overall is very fine, tightly curly, and soft.
+My hair is the complete opposite: it is thick, course, and wiry.

-Overall, I clipped (or rather cut) anywhere between an half inch to 3 inches of hair to rid her of the see through ends and unevenness.
-I was not aiming for a perfectly even cut but just to balance out her fast growing sections with the slower ones for now.
-As a result, I am very pleased with her cut because it perfectly fits her face and makes her look that much more adorable.
-My goal is to work on keep her hair moisturized on a more consistent basis especially after her rough play sessions all over the floor (this child is ACTIVE!).
-I do not really have a set schedule on when her next trim will be; it is dependent on how well her ends are maintained.
+Overall, I clipped between an half inch to 3 inches of hair to rid her of uneven ends.
+The aim was not for a perfectly even cut.
+I wanted to better balance out the fast growing sections with the slower ones.
+As a result, I am very pleased with her cut.
+Her twists better frame her face and make her look that much more adorable.
+My goal is to work on keeping her hair moisturized more consistently.
+Z is very active so her hair has to endure rough play sessions all over the floor.
+I do not have a set schedule on when her next trim will be.
+Her trims will be dependent on how well her ends are maintained.